reza-asad/Text-Classification-Problem/README.md

 Text-Classification-Problem
 ===========================
-I have solved a text classification (TC) problem posted on Kaggle.
-For more information on the problem see: https://www.kaggle.com/c/tradeshift-text-classification
+For more information on the text classification (TC) problem see: https://www.kaggle.com/c/tradeshift-text-classification

 I have also written an article on this TC problem (see issues).
 In the article I review some of the